calci07/calci07/README.md

 <h1 align="center">Gerald Bitago</h1>
 <h3 align="center">Full-Stack Software Engineer</h3>

-[cite_start]I am a Full-Stack Software Engineer with a passion for building high-performance web and mobile applications[cite: 5]. [cite_start]I am experienced in shipping production-grade software across the full stack, maintaining a flexible approach to technology and a strong track record in real-time systems and third-party integrations[cite: 6]. [cite_start]Currently, I work remotely in software development [cite: 9] [cite_start]while pursuing a Bachelor of Science in Information Technology Mobile & Web Applications at National University Manila[cite: 40].
+I am a Full-Stack Software Engineer with a passion for building high-performance web and mobile applications.I am experienced in shipping production-grade software across the full stack, maintaining a flexible approach to technology and a strong track record in real-time systems and third-party integrations.
+Currently, I work remotely in software development while pursuing a Bachelor of Science in Information Technology Mobile & Web Applications at National University Manila.

 ---